kavyanagendrakumar/javascript-cheatsheet/docs/cheatsheet/functions.md

 1. The methods are stored in the prototype ( Array.prototype, Object.prototype, Date.prototype, etc.)
 2. The object itself stores only the data (array items, object properties, the date)

+## Currying
+Currying is a transformation of functions that translates a function from callable as f(a, b, c) into callable as f(a)(b)(c).Currying doesn’t call a function.
+It just transforms it.